-If you want to have a successful promotion you should really take advantage of social media.
+How to promote your book before you publish it?
+Simple.
+Take advantage of the power of social media.
 There are a lot of channels that can help you enlarge your fan base, and they are each dedicated to a different type of audience.
 Instagrammers don’t always stay active on Facebook or vice versa.

 You should first think about who do you want to reach and then approach them on their specific channel.
 Also, don’t forget, the biggest rule of social media is periodicity.
 Post regularly!
 You might not see the results at first, so be patient and keep posting.
 Build a fanbase and engage with them.

 Another important principle in the digital writing world is offering.
 Before you expect anything in return, you should think about building up a name.
 Offer to write as a guest to different blogs.
 This way, you will gain more fans, experience and you can also refer to your book in you author box or within the articles.